Marion County, West Virginia: Literary presence

-In the 1632 series of science fiction novels, the fictional town of Grantville (closely modelled after real-life Mannington) and its environs were part of Marion County until the alien-caused space-time anomaly which sent it to 17th-century Thuringia.
+In the 1632 series of science fiction novels, the fictional town of Grantville (closely modeled after real-life Mannington) and its environs were part of Marion County until a spacetime anomaly caused by aliens which sent it to 17th-century Thuringia.
 The county and its institutions are frequently mentioned in the course of the series, and writers interested in the series have held a number of "mini-cons" (miniature science fiction conventions) in Mannington.
-Flint has stated, "The town of Grantville is very closely modeled on the actual town of Mannington.
+Flint has said, "The town of Grantville is very closely modeled on the actual town of Mannington.
 There are rules that I require everyone to follow when they write in the series.
 One of them is that it if it wasn’t in the town of Mannington in 2000, you can’t have it in Grantville.
 The one cheat I had to do was that I needed a power plant.
 The power plant is about 15 miles away, in a town called Granttown, so I just sorta moved it over.
 That’s the only real cheat.”